RayanAlim/STA302/README.md

 The analysis is conducted through Posit Cloud using "R version 4.3.2 (2023-10-31)

 LLM Usage Statement: No LLM's were used in the making of this paper.
-Utilized the "code refactor" button in RStudio, to align indentations.
+I utilized the "code reformat" button in RStudio, to align indentations.

 ## File Structure